oslabs-beta/KubeScrape/README.md

 ## KubeScrape Prerequisite and Installation
 ### Application Installation
+Installing our app is just a few clicks away!
 Vist our [github releases page](URL) to download KubeScrape's desktop application.
 Please be sure to select the required executable that is compatiable with your operating system.

 *Note: You may need to configure privacy or security settings to allow the application to open without being verified.*